thiagobg/boston_housing/README.md

+## Coffee and Code Sandbox

+Coffee and Code is a relaxed event for people who code or people who want to start.
+Bring a laptop and grab a coffee.Talk about what you're coding or what you're learning.
+Get help and share tips.

-# Housing Values in Suburbs of Boston
+## Housing Values in Suburbs of Boston

 The **medv** variable is the target variable.